Simple and Easy Tips for Conducting Business During a Recession

-5. Increase Advertising
+5. Increase in Advertising

-During a recession a lot of businesses start cutting in the wrong places, advertising being one of them.
+During a recession, a lot of businesses start cutting in the wrong places, advertising being one of them.
 Advertising is the lifeline of most businesses; cut your advertising and you have just cut your business revenues.

 Now there is an exception to this rule and that is if you have bad advertising.

 With bad advertising, whether you’re in a recession or in prosperous times you’re throwing money down the drain.
-The advertising I recommend you keep is advertising that brings in direct revenue.
+The advertising I recommend you keep is advertising that brings in revenue.

 What you really should do is figure out what your customers need most during these times.
 Create a solution and focus your advertising on that solution.
 That way your advertising could actually increase your business during a recession.

 For example, suppose you own a car dealership.
-People typically aren’t buying cars now, but you could get them better financing by dealing with a good low-rate finance company, or offer good deals for their trade-in.
+People typically aren’t buying cars now, but you could get them better financing by dealing with a good low-rate finance company or offer good deals for their trade-in.
 You could offer free gas for two months, etc. You’re only limited by your imagination.
 Come up with an offer that appeals to your customers, and advertise that with your other advertising.